 There are no items in your cart

-For Claudine and David Fitzgibbon, Baby Harvey is a sign of all that is good in the world – their little baby boy of hope – made possible, in part, by Dr Glenn Gardener and his team at Mater Mothers’ Hospital Brisbane.
+For Claudine and David, Baby Harvey is a sign of all that is good in the world – their little baby boy of hope – made possible, in part, by Dr Glenn Gardener and his team at Mater Mothers’ Hospital Brisbane.

 This is the family’s fourth baby.
 And their third baby diagnosed with spina bifida.

-Almost four years ago the Fitzgibbons were blessed with beautiful Eliza, and then two subsequent pregnancies, baby Sophie in 2014 and baby Willow, the following year.
+Almost four years ago Claudine and David were blessed with beautiful Eliza, and then two subsequent pregnancies, baby Sophie in 2014 and baby Willow, the following year.
 Devastatingly, both Sophie and Willow were diagnosed with spina bifida at their 20 week scans.

 Spina bifida is a condition where the lower part of a baby’s spine is open and it affects 1 in every 2000 pregnancies in Australia.
 The effects of spina bifida on a child are significant and can include inability to walk and the need to drain fluid from the brain.